php-dev-br/laravel-doc-pt-br/filesystem.md

         ['ResponseContentType' => 'application/octet-stream']
     );

-#### URL Host Customization
+#### Local URL Host Customization

-If you would like to pre-define the host for file URLs generated using the `Storage` facade, you may add a `url` option to the disk's configuration array:
+If you would like to pre-define the host for files stored on a disk using the `local` driver, you may add a `url` option to the disk's configuration array:

     'public' => [
         'driver' => 'local',